Renewable Energy & Energy Efficiency

 Pakistan currently faces a substantial shortfall in its energy supply.
 This is causing a deceleration in its economic growth and an outflow of businesses.
-The Government of Pakistan is increasing its support for renewable energy, in particular the use if solar photovoltaic, small hydro and wind facilities.
+The Government of Pakistan is increasing its support for renewable energy, in particular the use of solar photovoltaic, small hydro and wind facilities.
 Renewable energy is promoted as an alternative to imported fossil fuels, which are the biggest contributors to Pakistan’s trade deficit.
-The government is also looking at ways to improve the management of demand and supply in this market.
+The government is also looking at ways to improve the management of supply and demand in this market.

 Conditions have improved for the wider uptake of permanent and effective solutions for renewable energy and energy efficiency.

 The project is active at national and provincial levels, with a special focus on the province of Punjab.
 It combines advisory services for the introduction of support mechanisms and the financing of renewable energy and energy efficiency, with efforts to strengthen learning and exchanges within Pakistan.
 It advises the Alternative Energy Development Board, the State Bank of Pakistan and the provincial energy departments on developing policies and implementing guidelines and instruments for the promotion of renewable energy and energy efficiency.
 The partners also receive support in improving their organisational and technical capacities.

 To encourage investment in renewable energy and energy efficiency, the project is assisting the State Bank of Pakistan in the development of green banking policies and financing instruments for related projects.

 The project partners have established the Pakistan German Renewable Energy Forum to promote cooperation and knowledge transfer related to renewable energy and energy efficiency.
 The Forum facilitates business-to-business and business-to-government links, while encouraging joint ventures for international projects and promoting exchanges on relevant legislation, policies and guidelines.